nhood-org/nhood-docs/CONTRIBUTING.md

 ### By reporting issues

 Did you find a bug?
 Is there a feature you want in nhood-engine?
-Simply create a new issue in [nhood-org/nhood-docs](https://github.com/nhood-org/nhood-docs/issues).
+Simply create a new issue in corresponding repository.

 * Ensure the bug or similar feature was not already reported.